Introduction to Emerging Markets Investment Grade Bonds

 - - - - - - - - - -

 The views and opinions expressed are those of the speaker and are current as of the video’s posting date.
 Video commentaries are general in nature and should not be construed as investment advice.
 Opinions are subject to change with market conditions.
 All performance information is historical and is not a guarantee of future results.
-For more information about Van Eck Funds, Market Vectors ETFs or fund performance, visit vaneck.com.
+For more information about VanEck Funds, VanEck Vectors ETFs or fund performance, visit vaneck.com.
 Any discussion of specific securities mentioned in the video commentaries is neither an offer to sell nor a solicitation to buy these securities.
 Fund holdings will vary.
 All indices mentioned are measures of common market sectors and performance.
 It is not possible to invest directly in an index.
 Information on holdings, performance and indices can be found at vaneck.com.

-Please note that Van Eck Securities Corporation offers investment products that invest in the asset class(es) in this video.
+Please note that Van Eck Securities Corporation offers investment products that invest in the asset class(es) mentioned in this video.

 An investment in the Fund may be subject to risks which include, among others, credit risk, call risk, interest rate risk, and sovereign and quasi-sovereign bond risk, all of which may adversely affect the Fund.
 High yield bonds may be subject to greater risk of loss of income and principal and are likely to be more sensitive to adverse economic changes than higher rated securities.
-International investing involves additional risks, which include greater market volatility, the availability of less reliable financial information, higher transactional and custody costs, taxation by foreign governments, decreased market liquidity, and political instability.
-Investments in emerging markets securities are subject to elevated risks, which include, among others, expropriation, confiscatory taxation, issues with repatriation of investment income, limitations of foreign ownership, political instability, armed conflict, and social instability.
+International investing involves additional risks which include greater market volatility, the availability of less reliable financial information, higher transactional and custody costs, taxation by foreign governments, decreased market liquidity and political instability.
+Investments in emerging markets securities are subject to elevated risks which include, among others, expropriation, confiscatory taxation, issues with repatriation of investment income, limitations of foreign ownership, political instability, armed conflict and social instability.
 The Fund's assets may be concentrated in a particular sector and may be subject to more risk than investments in a diverse group of sectors.

 Investing involves risk, including possible loss of principal.
 Bonds and bond funds will decrease in value as interest rates rise.
 An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
 Please read the prospectus and summary prospectus carefully before investing.

 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © Van Eck Securities Corporation.